larruda/advanced-blog-metrics/readme.txt

 == Changelog ==
+= 1.4.5 =
+* Forgot the po/mo files in the 1.4.4 version...
+Sorry about having been a dummy on that one!

 = 1.4.4 =
 * Multilanguage version: adding Brazilian translation.
 Thank you Andrecarrano.
 We appreciate.
 * Multilanguage version: adding French translation.